Arabidopsis-Information-Portal/araport-profile/README.md

 First, you need to install Drupal and module dependencies.

-    $> drush make araport.make path/to/install/directory
+    $> drush make araport/araport.make path/to/install/directory

-You can omit the install path to install in the current directory.
-This will download Drupal and all dependencies and place them in the correct locations.
+This will download Drupal and all modules, themes, and other dependencies and place them in the correct locations within the Drupal installation.

 Next, you need to setup Drupal with the **araport** installation profile.
-Copy the `profiles/araport` directory to `path/to/install/directory/profiles`.
+Copy the `araport` directory to `path/to/install/directory/profiles`.
 You can now access the Drupal instance and select **Arabadopsis Information Portal** as an Installation Profile option.